amiehe-essomba/BlackMamba/PROJECT_DESCRIPTION.md

 Black Mamba is built on top of a powerful and efficient virtual machine, which allows for fast execution and easy portability across different platforms and operating systems.
-The language provides an extensive set of built-in classes, functions, class methods, attributes, constructor, if, else, while, for, unless, try, and other programming constructs, which make it well-suited for a wide range of AI, ML, and DL tasks
+The language provides an extensive set of built-in classes, functions, class methods, attributes, constructor method, control flow, loops, expptions  and other programming constructs, which make it well-suited for a wide range of AI, ML, and DL tasks

 One of the key features of Black Mamba is its support for object-oriented programming, which allows for modularity, code reuse,